simonemiar/over8teen/README.md

 ### Features
 * Light and dark mode theme toggle.
-* A Calculator that figure out when people are 18.
+* A Calculator that figures out when people are 18.
-* Local storage who remember which theme your device choose last time.
+* Local storage who remember which theme your device chose last time.

 ### [LIVE DEMO](https://simonemiar.dk/over8teen)